Coconut Chocolate Delight Cake

 Is this cake baked at 370°F or 370°C, and how long does it need to set?

-The recipe lists 370° — given the European context this is almost certainly 370°F (approximately 188°C), and the coconut sponge bakes for 30 minutes.
-After baking, the chocolate mousse layer is poured over the cooled sponge in the same mold, and the cake then goes into the refrigerator for several hours — the recipe suggests overnight — before it is firm enough to unmold.
+The temperature is 370° — given the European context this is almost certainly 370°F (approximately 188°C), and the coconut sponge bakes for 30 minutes.
+After baking, pour the chocolate mousse layer over the cooled sponge in the same mold, then refrigerate for several hours — I suggest overnight — before it is firm enough to unmold.

 Why does the coconut sponge use only egg whites, not whole eggs?